-Despite snow in parts of the country, this week we still have two sure signs of spring — the vernal equinox (vårdagjämning) and the arrival of summer time (sommartid) when we screw the clocks forward an hour and rage against the machine for depriving us of a full night's sleep.
-So make a note of these words as they're cropping up everywhere.
+Despite snow in parts of the country, in a couple of weeks there will be two sure signs of spring – the vernal equinox (vårdagjämning) on March 20th, and the arrival of summer time (sommartid) on March 27th, when we screw the clocks forward an hour and rage against the machine for depriving us of a full night’s sleep.
+So make a note of these words as they’re cropping up everywhere.

 2. In bloom